Joomla Developer Manual

 JED Checker Screenshot

 The XML Manifest errors appear to be a JED Checker bug that has been reported.
-There are no other problems.
+It says: